Colorado Spruce

 Picea pungens

 Colorados come in a variety of colours.
 Only about a third can be called blue, and only a few percent are that lovely blue-white.
 The colour comes from tiny beads of resin on the needles.
+More beads = lighter colour.
+Smaller beads = bluer colour.
+Lots of tiny beads = blue white.
 With time the beads fall off, which is why the new growth is always bluer than the old.
 Soapy water will wash the beads off, turning the tree greener.
 Be careful washing the car.

 Trees in constant shade tend to be less blue.
 (Makes me think that blue may be a slight survival factor during drought.)